RHEcosystemAppEng/backstage-showcase/README-RBAC.md

 - `/system-info`
 - `/health`

-We have secured both of these endpoints with the RBAC policy shown above that `allow`s `read` (GET) action on this plugin.
+For this demo, we have secured only the `/system-info` endpoint with the RBAC policy shown above that `allow`s `read` (GET) action on this plugin.

 ### Run the app

-After checking out the code, run the following commands:
+After checking out the code, run the following commands from the root directory of the checked out code:

 ```
-cp app-config.local.yaml.template app-config.local.yaml
+cp rbac-sample/app-config.local.yaml.template app-config.local.yaml
-cp rbac-policy.csv.template rbac-policy.csv
+cp rbac-sample/rbac-policy.csv.template rbac-policy.csv
 ```

 Now, please modify the following files to use your own GitHub id: